 6. Garnish with roasted almond slivers before serving (optional)

-Instead of curry you could also spice it up with garam masala, ground cumin or a combination of garlic and ginger.
+- Instead of curry you could also spice it up with garam masala, ground cumin or a combination of garlic and ginger.

 Cauliflower nutrition info